Cotoneaster adpressus

 Cotoneaster adpressus, commonly known as creeping cotoneaster, is a species of flowering plant in the genus Cotoneaster of the family Rosaceae, native to western China.
-It is a prostrate, dense, deciduous shrub growing to 2 m wide.
-It has masses of tiny rounded leaves, with white flowers followed by bright scarlet berries.
-It is cultivated as groundcover in gardens in temperate regions.
+A prostrate, dense, deciduous shrub growing to 2 m wide, it has masses of tiny rounded leaves, with white flowers followed by bright scarlet berries.
+Furthermore, it is cultivated as groundcover in gardens in temperate regions.

 This plant has gained the Royal Horticultural Society's Award of Garden Merit.